Skip to main content

 4. Workload Transfer

-Monk starts your application on the new cloud and stops it on the old one: What gets migrated:
+Monk starts your application on the new cloud and stops it on the old one.
+What gets migrated:

-Data migrationCurrently, Monk migrates workloads (containers, configuration, networking) but not database data.
-For databases: - Managed services (RDS, Cloud SQL, etc.) remain on original cloud - Self-hosted databases stay on original infrastructure
+Data migration is not yet supported.
+Monk migrates workloads (containers, configuration, networking) but not database data.
+Managed services (RDS, Cloud SQL, etc.) remain on the original cloud.
+Self-hosted databases stay on original infrastructure.
+Your migrated application connects back to databases on the original cloud.
+Full data migration is coming soon.

 5. DNS Switchover